Jane Harney, PhD, RN, NNP-BC

 5115 Signe Skott Cooper Hall

-My research examines the relationships between environmental stress, genomics, and epigenomics.
-Stemming from 20+ years of clinical experience in the Neonatal Intensive Care Unit, my program of research focuses on understanding and attenuating the intergenerational inheritance of environmental stress and its impact on neonatal physiology and outcomes.
-I am especially interested in understanding how the stress of structural racism, individual discrimination, and other social inequities contribute to neonatal health disparities.
+My program of research centers on elucidating the intricate connections between environmental stress, genomics, and epigenomics.
+My primary research objective is to unravel and mitigate the intergenerational transmission of environmental stress and its influence on human development.
+I am particularly interested in understanding how the stress of structural racism, individual discrimination, and other social disparities shape human development outcomes across generations.

 Research Focus Areas